bunkerity/bunkerweb/README.md

 Values : *yes* | *no*
 Default value : *yes*
 Context : *global*, *multisite*
-If set to yes, the amount of HTTP requests made by a user will be limited during a period of time.
+If set to yes, the amount of HTTP requests made by a user for a given resource will be limited during a period of time.
-More info rate limiting [here](https://www.nginx.com/blog/rate-limiting-nginx/).
+More info rate limiting [here](https://www.nginx.com/blog/rate-limiting-nginx/) (the key used is $binary_remote_addr$uri).

 `LIMIT_REQ_RATE`
 Values : *Xr/s* | *Xr/m*
-Default value : *20r/s*
+Default value : *1r/s*
 Context : *global*, *multisite*
 The rate limit to apply when `USE_LIMIT_REQ` is set to *yes*.
 Default is 10 requests per second.

 `LIMIT_REQ_BURST`
 Values : *<any valid integer\>*
-Default value : *40*
+Default value : *2*
 Context : *global*, *multisite*
 The number of requests to put in queue before rejecting requests.